takistakis/crocks/README.md

 A fast, sharded key-value store, based on [RocksDB].

+## Requirements

+The server requires RocksDB, and both the server and client require [etcd] for cluster membership discovery and coordination.

 ## Quickstart

 Compile and install the server and shared library for the client: